International Development Advisors

 Welcome to the NAKHLATEC website run by Professor Sinclair H. Mantell

 and his associates.
-Professor Mantell is Fellow of the Chartered Institute of
+Sinclair is a Fellow of the Chartered Institute of

-Horticulture of the UK and former Head of the Unit for Advanced Propagation
+Horticulture of the UK and was formerly Head of the Unit for Advanced Propagation

-From a historical perspective, NAKHLATEC was established in 2003 to provide technical advisory and training services in:
+NAKHLATEC was established in 2003 to provide advisory and training services in:

 · Raising standards of horticulture and related applied plant science research,